128technology/docs/docs/cc_fips_intro_installation.md

 - Be a system administrator to perform the installation and configuration.

 :::note
-The examples listed in this guide generally run commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **The SSH Root login is not permitted.**
+The examples listed in this guide generally run commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **Logging in as `root` over SSH is not permitted.**
 :::

 ### SSR Software Version

 The SSR devices ship with an older version of SSR software that is not Common Criteria and FIPS compliant.
-It is required that you install SSR 6.2.3-14R2 software on the device to configure and run Common Criteria and FIPS compliant instances.
+It is required that you install SSR 6.2.3-14-R2 software on the device to configure and run Common Criteria and FIPS compliant instances.

 :::note
 The installation process is the only way to achieve compliant software.
-The upgrade process may only be used for subsequent updates after the initial installation of the SSR 6.2.3-14R2 software.
+The upgrade process may only be used for subsequent updates after the initial installation of the SSR 6.2.3-14-R2 software.
 :::

 Access to the SSR Software packages available for download from our software repositories is authenticated using the username and token provided to you.